jorishr/notes-on-javascript/object_oriented_programming/this/call_apply_bind.md

 ```

 ### Get property value
-By creating a new variable the execution context can chang and the value of this can become undefined.
+By creating a new variable the execution context can change and the value of this can become undefined.
 ```js
 var hero = {
 	name: 'john doe',